Improve weight loss by focusing on stress and sleep

 Here’s what one study has to say about weight loss, stress reduction, and sleep.

-Reduce Stress: Relax and Snooze
+Reduce stress: Relax and snooze

-Researchers put 432 obese adults on a standard eat-less/exercise-more weight-loss plan for 6 months.
-Although most folks lost weight, those with lower stress levels at the start of the study lost a lot more than their anxious counterparts did.
-Sleep also impacted the amount of weight lost.
-People who snoozed at least 6—but not more than 8—hours a night were more likely to achieve the study's pre-established slim-down goal of at least 10 pounds, compared to those who got less or more shut-eye.
-Study participants with the most stress and sleep difficulties were 50 percent less likely than the mellow, well-rested dieters to slim down and reach the study's 10-pound goal.
+Sleep also affected the amount of weight lost.
+People who snoozed at least 6 (but not more than 8) hours a night were more likely to achieve the study's weight-loss goal of at least 10 pounds, compared to those who got less or more shut-eye.
+Study participants with the most stress and sleep difficulties were 50 percent less likely than the less-stressed, better-rested dieters to reach the study's 10-pound weight-loss goal.

-How do stress and poor sleep mess with weight loss?
-Chronic stress boosts levels of feel-hungry hormones, which leads many people to reach for caloric comfort foods to ease their anxiety.
-Many of those foods are not only higher in waist-padding sugar and fat, they're also addictive, so the more you eat, the more you crave.
-Lack of sleep can interfere with your metabolism, cranking up your appetite while making you too weary to exercise.
+Chronic stress boosts levels of hunger hormones.
+This can lead many people to reach for high-calorie comfort foods to ease their anxiety.
+Many of those foods are not only higher in added sugar and fat, which can contribute to weight gain.
+They also tend to be addictive, meaning the more you eat, the more you crave.
+Lack of sleep can interfere with your metabolism, as well, increasing your appetite while making you too weary to exercise.

 Talk to your healthcare provider

 Obesity, being overweight, and stress are all damaging to your health.
-It is important to remember that these are not challenges you have to face entirely on your own—your healthcare provider is there to help.
-If you are struggling to achieve a healthy weight, make an appointment with your healthcare provider to talk about a weight loss plan.
-Topics to discuss at your appointment may include:
+It is important to remember that these are not challenges you have to face entirely on your own.
+Your healthcare provider (HCP) is there to help.

-• Changes to your diet and how you eat.
+• Changes to your diet and how you eat

-• Your activity level and how to exercise safely.
+• Your activity level and how to exercise safely

-• Working with a weight loss coach or specialist.
+• Working with a weight-loss coach or specialist

-• Treatment options for obesity, such as weight-loss medications and/or weight-loss surgery.
+• Treatment options for obesity, such as weight-loss medications and/or weight-loss surgery

-• Your stress level, mood, and mental health.
+• Your stress level, mood, and mental health

-• Your sleep habits.
+• Your sleep habits

 More On